 Animal chiropractors can operate out of a veterinary facility or offer a mobile clinic to visit clients in their own homes.
 It is possible to specialize in a number of areas such as working exclusively with horses, dogs, or other species of particular interest.

 Education and Training

 The American Veterinary Chiropractic Association (AVCA) is the most prominent certification group for animal chiropractors in North America.
 Candidates for certification must hold a Doctor of Chiropractic or Doctor of Veterinary Medicine degree, pass a comprehensive written exam, and complete an intensive practical skills exam.

-A very strong knowledge of animal anatomy and physiology is necessary to be successful in this career path.
+Very strong knowledge of animal anatomy and physiology is necessary to be successful in this career path.
 Candidates should also have a high degree of manual dexterity, a solid knowledge of animal behavior, and familiarity with the safe handling techniques for all of the species that they plan to work with.
 There are several recommended post-graduate animal chiropractic programs listed on the AVCA website.

 The specific level of earnings can depend on the number of clients a practitioner is able to attract, the hourly rate they can command, their years of experience in the field, and the geographic area in which they operate.
 Most animal chiropractors charge a “per session” fee.